liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ## Use Case 3: Sensitive Data Routing

 Clients from specific industries such as finance or governments have very low tolerance to data leakage.
-These clients require assurance that their data only travels on top of their selected leased line, MPLS VPN or SD-WAN path, and have (preferably real-time) visibility evidence or proof.
-Some compliance requirements also prohibit customer data escape a specific geolocation without permission.
+These clients require assurance that their data only travels on top of their selected leased line and have (preferably real-time) verifiable evidence or proof.
+Some compliance requirements also prohibit customer data escape a specific geolocation without authorization.
 To avoid data leakage and compliance risks, some clients are willing to pay a premium for high data routing security guarantees.
-NASR can detect such violations and make corrections promptly, therefore supporting SLAs incorporating these guarantees.
+NASR can prevent and detect accidental violations and make corrections promptly, therefore supporting SLAs incorporating these guarantees.

 Compared to the first and second use case, this use case also requires some preventive measures before a wrongful forwarding happens at the first place.

+## Use Case 4: Sensitive data transmission due to remote AI training

+This use case is similar to Use Case 3 but is more specific.
+As AI trend rise, operators are investing in "AI training centers" for lease.
+Due to scalability and cost reduction considerations, training centers tend to be built separately from data centers.
+In manufacturing industry or other data-heavy industries, DCs or private storage is often built next to the campus.
+But in order to support training and utilize operator-running training centers, wide-area data transmission between DC and TC is needed.
+Enterprise clients, when faced with privacy-sensitive data leaving their DCs and go through wide-area transmission, are highly unhappy.
+Yet, it is also impractical for operators to build dedicated training centers next to the client DC.
+Without NASR guaranteeing dependable forwarding and non-leakage, the market sales of operator's training center business is hindered.

-## Use Case 4: Ingress Filtering
+## Use Case 5: Ingress Filtering

 Ingress Filtering techniques help prevent source IP address spoofing and denial-of-service (DoS) attacks {{RFC8704}}{{RFC5635}}.
 Approches like uRPF works by validating the source IP address of a received packet by performing a reverse path lookup in FIB table, all the way to the source.
 If the path does not exist, the packet is dropped.
 NASR can be used to regularly validate the path stored in the FIB table, and tell if it continues to exist.
 Furthermore, when uRPF is not available and source address cannot be trusted, NASR can offer a way to filter malicious traffic based on the path used to carry out such an attack {{Yaar03}}.
 The other usage is to check if a packet carries a valid trail of transit proofs.
 If it does then the packet is verified.

 # Requirements {#requirements}

 Based on the main use-cases described in the previous section the following requirements are identified.

+## Requirement 1: Attributes of a network element, interfaces {#reqattributes}

+According to goal 1 of NASR definition, NASR (to-be) Working Group will define security/trustworthiness attributes of network elements, for clients to request from operators.
+Attributes should be objective claims, including but not limited to existing remotely-attested claims, element type (physical or virtual network element), security capability it enables, cryptographic algorithms, key strength, deployed geolocation, etc.

+Such attributes/claims/attestation results can reuse existing specifications, for example {{-RATSEAT}}, {{-RATSRES}} in RATS WG.
+Some existing claims that we can reuse:

+  - hwmodel (Hardware Model)
+  - hwversion (Hardware Version)
+  - swname (Software Name )
+  - swversion (Software Version)
+  - location (location)

+Some new claim extensions can be made:

+    elemtype
+    index
+    secfunctions
+    vendor
+    ...

+(subject to discussion, add, change)

+NASR could work closely with RATS on the standardization of above attributes and means of proving them.

+Additionally, service request interface between clients and operators should also be defined.

+## Requirement 2: Path Attestation Procedures

+After a path attribute request is sent from the client to the operator, the operator will have to choose qualifying devices and orchestrate a path.
+According to the goal 2 of NASR definition, the path attestation procedure will be the core protocol of NASR.
+The procedure should be able to re-attest to the whole path and provide path-level attribute proofs (attestation results), proving the delivered path complies with client request, which should reuse RATS procedures.
+Details are being designed in the NASR architecture document.

-## Requirement 1: Proof-of-Transit (POT) Mechanisms {#reqpot}
+## Requirement 3: Proof-of-Transit (POT) Mechanisms {#reqpot}

 All use cases requested public verifiability of packet transit history.
-Proof-of-Transit (POT) is a proof that a packet DID transit certain network elements, and it can include a verification of the order in which those elements where transited (Ordered POT, OPoO) or not.
+Proof-of-Transit (POT) is a proof that a packet transited certain network elements, and it can include a verification of the order in which those elements where transited (Ordered POT, OPoT) or not.
 A secure POT mechanism should verifiably reflect the identity of the transited network elements and their relevant attributes, if applicable:

  - For basic POT, there is no further attribute than the identity of the transited element and, optionally, its relative position/order within the path.
 This is the goal of the POT mechanism defined in {{-CISCOPOT}}.

  - For extended POT, different attributes can be considered from a list of relevant ones: trustworthiness measure, available security capabilities, geolocation, vendor, etc. This needs the definition of the relevant attributes of a network element, which is discussed in {{reqattributes}}

 According to use case 2, the granularity of POT may also differ.
-POT can be generated and recorded on a per-hop basis, or can be merged into one collective summary at the path level.
+POT can be generated and recorded on a per-hop basis, or can be aggregated into one collective summary at the path level.

 The most appropriate POT mechanism for each scenarios may differ-- inter-domain or intra-domain, with or without a pre-attest, per-packet or on-demand, privacy-preserving or not, etc.